-How cruise ships are handling mass onboard quarantines as the new coronavirus spreads
+Q&A: How cruise ships are handling mass onboard quarantines

 Putting an entire cruise ship in quarantine might sound “a little bit extreme,” says Paola Lichtenberger, an infection disease specialist at the University of Miami Miller School of Medicine.
 But, she said, authorities are taking “desperate measures to contain the disease.”

-— How does disease spread through a cruise ship?
+Q: How does disease spread through a cruise ship?

-The CDC spells out “a unique combination of health concerns” for cruise passengers, who congregate in relatively small spaces for dining, entertainment, recreation and other activities.
+A: The CDC spells out “a unique combination of health concerns” for cruise passengers, who congregate in relatively small spaces for dining, entertainment, recreation and other activities.

 “Travelers from diverse regions brought together in the often crowded, semi-enclosed environments onboard ships can facilitate the spread of person-to-person, foodborne, or waterborne diseases,” the agency says.
 “Outbreaks on ships can be sustained for multiple voyages by transmission among crew members who remain onboard or by persistent environmental contamination.”